-Although college may seem expensive, financial aid can help you pay tuition, books, supplies and other costs.
+Although college may seem expensive, financial aid can help you pay for tuition, books, supplies and other costs.
 In some cases, students can attend college for free.
-Talk to your child’s school counselor about free money available that can help your child pay for college.
+Talk to your school counselor about free money available that can help you and your family pay for college.
 You can also attend a FAFSA completion event near you.

 Financial Aid Awareness Month 2018